 - A credit card.

 - Tax information.
-This will either be the Federal Tax ID number or your social security number, dependent on how you are registering for Amazon FBA.
+This information will either be the Federal Tax ID number or your social security number, dependent on how you are registering for Amazon FBA.
 There may be additional tax questions asked during registration.

 The main reason why you will be logged into Seller Central is that you want to continue with the process of registering for Amazon FBA.
 There should be a handy little link on the page.
 There will be a bit of extra information that you need to give to register for Amazon FBA, but nothing that you won’t be able to handle.
 It is mostly administrative things.